splunk/observability-workshop/docs/module7/vo_getting_started.md

 ---

 ### 2. Configure Your Profile
 Once you are logged in to VictorOps you now need to set up your profile.
-Click on your login name in the top right hand corner and chose 'Profile' from the drop down.
+Click on your login name in the top right hand corner and chose `Profile` from the drop down.

 #### Contact Methods
 Confirm your contact methods are listed correctly and add any additional phone numbers and e-mail address you wish to use.